ifhadii/Suadi-Dev-Team-MMP/readme.md

 # Multimedia Application Project

-This beginner-level multimedia application project aims to provide a user-friendly interface for basic multimedia interaction.
+Multimedia application project aims to provide a user-friendly interface for basic multimedia interaction.
 It focuses on image display and PDF file rendering, serving as a foundation for learning multimedia content presentation with potential for future enhancements.